hypergrok/chunkit/README.md

 ### Supported filetypes

-This free open source package primarily chunks webpages/html.
+This free open source package primarily chunks webpages and html.

-For more filetypes, and to support the development of this package, there is Chunkit Plus.
+For more filetypes, and to support the development of this package, you can use Chunkit Plus.

 ### Chunkit Plus